ProjectPODER/TowerBuilder_EN/docs/C1/Seccion3.md

     - "*parent*" to establish that the third column's company is a subsidiary of the first column's company.
     - "*shareholder*" when the first column's individual is a shareholder of the third column's company.
     - "*boardmember*" if the first column's individual is part of the board of directors of the third column's company.
-5. **PUESTO:** the position name the individual holds.
+5. **POSITION:** the position name the individual holds.
 It only applies to a TYPE_RELATIONSHIP with a value of "*boardmember*".

 Each row represents a branch of the hierarchy tree, starting from a base row that will only contain the company name on the first column and the word "company" on the second one.
 You should introduce the company name on each row, exactly as it appears on the contracting directory, so the graph can link the information.
 Let’s look at the following hierarchy: